claranet/terraform-datadog-monitors/README.md

 ### Versions

-Here is the minimum versions required to use these modules of integrations.
+Here are the minimum versions required to use these modules of integrations.

 ```hcl
 terraform {